11 Months – Total Clock Hours: 1,120

 Admission Requirements

-Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance.
+Application Fee, Application, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance, Accuplacer test score of 235 for both Reading and Math

 Program Overview